Subscribe to continue reading

 My dad liked to pour unbeaten cream over his shortcake.
 My mom usually set out the whipped cream, a jug of cream and some whole milk so we could choose how to finish off your personal shortcake.
 I might add that I grew up on a farm, so this was raw milk from grass pastured cows; fantastic cream equaling a freaking perfect shortcake topper.
 We also grew our own berries; no chemical sprayed on them ever.’

-Notes: Karo is sugar syrup; I know, I know its not very healthy but it is only a bit and it improves the berries’ flavor to have some.
+Notes: Karo is sugar syrup; I know, I know it’s not very healthy, but it is only a bit, and it greatly improves the berries’ flavor and gives more juiciness to the berries to add some.
 Just do it.
 And while I am being bossy: please use real whipped cream.
 So easy to make and if you are going to the trouble of a scratch shortcake you need the real deal topping.
 It is hugely worth it.
 I actually stored some whipped cream in the fridge overnight and it was still decent the next day although the texture is a bit softer than it originally was.
 Strawberry shortcake is a decadent treat but honestly no more so than a sundae you get at an ice cream place.
 SO go ahead and indulge.
 Enjoy!

 If there is any left over it makes a great breakfast the next morning!